marfarma/microkids-related-posts/readme.txt

 Yes, if your theme supports it you can display related posts as a widget

-= Does this plugin work with Wordpress versions &lt; 2.5? = No, unfortunately it is not yet backward compatible with Wordpress version older than 2.5.
+= Does this plugin work with Wordpress versions &lt; 2.5? = No, it is not yet backward compatible with Wordpress version older than 2.5.

 = What will be displayed if there are no related posts? = You can use a custom message, or display nothing at all (no text, no code).

-= Is there any way to grab the related posts in PHP, so I can display them somewhere else instead of underneath my post? = Yes, there is a set of [API functions](http://www.microkid.net/wordpress/related-posts/#API "Microkids Related Posts API functions") available to help you do this.
+= How can I customize the way the related posts are displayed? = There is a set of [API functions](http://www.microkid.net/wordpress/related-posts/#API "Microkids Related Posts API functions") available you can use in your themes.

 = I'm having trouble using this plugin.
 How can I reach you? = Please leave me a comment at the [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Microkids Related Posts") homepage.